Jesse-Yan/Matrix_Calculator/README.md

 In this program, since many calculations are operations with double, due to the floating-point error, the result might not be accurate.
 Sometimes, the floating-point error might be enlarged significantly by the Butterfly Effect in the complicated calculation processes.
 To deal with this, in order to decrease the impact of floating-point error, we now require the input matrix to be no larger than 9*9, and the input numbers must be in the range [-100000, 100000] with no more than 3 decimal digits.
 This issue might be fixed in the future by changing some double type to java.math.BigDecimal to decrease the floating-point error.

+### Other Future Work
+1. Matrix calculator allowing Users to choose Fraction output or Decimal output.
+Sometimes user might need decimal outputs.
+Therefore, it would be better if we could allow the user to choose the output format.
+This function is already realized in the back-end, see MatrixCalculator.java, but we haven't used it in the program.
+We might add this feature in the future.

+2. Matrix calculator allowing Users to input in Fraction Sometimes user might want to input their data in fraction format.
+Therefore, it would be better if we could allow the user to input their data in fraction format.
+We might add this feature in the future.

+3. Support ui key board focus on power section Comtemporarily, the power section does not support input with ui key board.
+Therefore, it would be better if we could allow the user who does not have a key board to input numbers in the power section by the ui keys.
+We might add this feature in the future.

+／ イ  　　　(((ヽ      ++++++++++++++++
+(　 ﾉ　　　　  ￣Ｙ ＼   ++++Future+++
+|　(＼　(\   /)  ｜  ) / ++++++++Updates+
+ヽ　ヽ` ( ﾟ∀ﾟ ) _ノ /
+　＼ |　⌒Ｙ⌒　/  /
+　  ｜ヽ　 ｜　 ﾉ ／
+　   ＼トー仝ーイ
+　　  ｜ ミ土彡/
+=

 Author:Archer Li